dejanpls/hashmap/README.md

 ---

-## 🧪 Why Build a Custom HashMap?

-Building your own hashmap helps you:
+## Building your own hashmap helps you:

 - Understand hashing and collisions
 - Grasp how dynamic resizing works